Stay Tuned (film): Plot

-Roy's 24 hours are up at this point, but since he was the only one who signed the contract, this activates a loophole wherein Spike can make Helen remain in Hellvision.
+Roy's twenty-four hours are up at this point, but since he was the only one who signed the contract, this activates a loophole wherein Spike can make Helen remain in Hellvision.
 Spike enters Hellvision and kidnaps Helen, changing channels again.
-She finds herself tied to a cart stacked with dynamite sitting across a railway track in a Western movie, with Spike announcing that the 3:10 to Yuma is due soon.
+She finds herself tied to a cart stacked with dynamite sitting across a railway track in a Western film, with Spike announcing that the 3:10 to Yuma is due soon.
 Spike informs Roy and his kids - watching from their home - that Helen is being held captive on Channel One, in an attempt to lure Roy.

 Roy goes back in and has a gunfight with Spike, wherein he is shot, but the bullet is stopped by Roy's remote control.
-He and Spike then fight over the latter's remote and this causes the two to be zapped through more demonic and twisted parodies, (Note: Including parodies of Star Trek: The Next Generation and Driving Miss Daisy (titled "Driving Over Miss Daisy").) a violent ice hockey game, a crash test dummy demonstration, and an episode of Three's Company.
-Roy eventually confronts Spike in a medieval swashbuckling movie, and they have a fencing match.
-They then get zapped into a music video, (Note: Featuring Salt-N-Pepa.) where Roy gets hold of Spike's remote and sends him back to the swashbuckling movie.
+He and Spike then fight over the latter's remote and this causes the duo to be trapped in more demonic and twisted parodies, (Note: Including parodies of Star Trek: The Next Generation and Driving Miss Daisy (titled "Driving Over Miss Daisy").) a violent ice hockey game, a crash test dummy demonstration and an episode of Three's Company.
+Roy eventually confronts Spike in a medieval swashbuckling film and they have a fencing match.
+They then get transported into a music video, (Note: Featuring Salt-N-Pepa.) where Roy gets hold of Spike's remote and sends him back to the film.
 Returning to Channel One, Roy tries to save Helen by changing channels, only to find that the demonic production team at Hellvision have locked out all inter-channel escape options.
-Roy and Helen eventually realize they can still escape by turning the remote off.
+The Knables eventually realize they can still escape by turning the remote off.

-Roy and Helen arrive back in their garden.
+They arrive back in their garden.
 Their neighbor's Rottweiler appears about to attack, but ends up getting sucked into the dish just before it destroys itself.
-Spike gets eliminated by the Rottweiler on the command of Crowley, and is then succeeded in his executive position by Pierce, a younger upstart intern.
-Roy cuts back on his TV viewing, quits his job as a plumbing salesman, and opens his own fencing school, in which he advises a student that watching too much TV can get one into trouble.
+Spike gets eliminated by the Rottweiler on the command of Crowley and is then succeeded in his executive position by Pierce, a younger upstart intern.
+Roy cuts back on his television viewing, quits his job as a plumbing salesman and opens his own fencing school, in which he advises a student that watching too much television can get you into trouble.

 Cast

 The group's manager and primary producer Hurby "Luv Bug" Azor (credited under his birth name "Herby Azor") and his brother Steve Azor appear as dancers during the "Start Me Up" segment.
-In the same segment, Fatima Robinson is also one of the dancers.
+In the same segment, Fatima Robinson is additionally one of the dancers.

 Future National Hockey League referee Mike Hasenfratz appeared as an extra in a hockey fight scene.